LIINES/HFGTToolbox/Python-HFGT-Toolbox/README.md

 III) AMES_NY_Elec_NG_Oil_Coal.xml - The AMES HFGT compliant XML of the American Multimodal Energy System's region of NY.
 IV) AMES_NY_Elec_NG_Oil_Coal.xml - The AMES HFGT compliant XML of the American Multimodal Energy System's region of NY in the DOF index based format to running the Julia verboseMode(3).

-NOTE : The assignment of values to parameters in the LFES class structure happens within the functions.
+NOTE : The assignment of values to parameters in the LFES class structure happens within the functions in XML2LFES and raw2FullLFES.

 Also NOTE : This version of the toolbox is work in progress.
 ********************************************************************************